hmsgit/nrpbackend/hbp_nrp_backend/README.txt

-This is the implementation of the Experiment Backend for SP10 including the REST server implementation and supportive tooling
+This is the implementation of the Experiment Backend for SP10 including the REST server implementation and supportive tooling.